abhayk1201/CS766/index.md

 ![Image](https://cbutkus.github.com/CS766/CIFAR-10.png)

+ ### State of the Art

+ Deep Convolutional Neural Network has achieved over 95% accuracy on the CIFR-10 dataset.
+In comparison humans achieve classification accuracy of 95%.
+The reasons humans don't achieve 100% accuracy is becuase of the low resolution of the images in the data set.
+For pre-Deep Net models accuracy on this dataset was in the 80% range.
+The image below is high level schmatic of deep nets on image classification.

 You can use the [editor on GitHub](https://github.com/cbutkus/CS766/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.